 - Not using rice milk as a substitute for cow's milk.
 Choose other dairy sources if your child is dairy-sensitive.

 Where to go for information you can trust

 It can be hard to know if studies and reports in the news, like the ones on arsenic, are credible.
 When it comes to making educated decisions in the best interest of your child, there's more information available than ever.
 But more isn't always better.

-Dr. Sivadasan says you should always talk with your child's pediatrician first about concerns.
+Dr. Tsai says you should always talk with your child's pediatrician first about concerns.
 You can also access pediatricians' go-to sources for credible information on the latest research that may impact your child.

-"The most trusted website pediatricians refer to is the AAP website," she says.
+"The most trusted website pediatricians refer to is the AAP website," he says.
 "It boils down information and provides basic facts and recommendations on pretty much any topic."